The Little Book of the Revelation - Eighth in a series

 ‘That woman Jezebel’ of the church of Thyatira (Rev 2:20) was not a woman named Jezebel but one who modeled the behavior of Ahab’s wife who cut off the prophets of Israel and frightened Elijah out of his wits.
 (Books of Kings)

-There are the riders on the four horses, but whom do they represent?
+Whom do the riders on the four horses represent?
 Are they not forces of evil led by the one on the white horse who is the Antichrist?
 Which antichrist?
 Is he a spirit or a real man?
 And, more pertinent to this study, is he the beast or the false prophet?

 We are clear on the person of Jesus who is seen by John throughout the book, but in one verse (Rev 5:6) he is seen as a lamb, and some have written that the angel of Revelation 10 is Christ.